yilinjuang/wify/README.md

 A React Native application that scans WiFi text to extract WiFi credentials, matches them with nearby networks, and connects to them.

+## Why I Built This

+I travel and work remotely a lot.
+Every new place—hotels, cafes, coworking spaces—comes with a new WiFi network.
+Sometimes there’s a QR code, which makes things easy, but more often, it’s a hassle: manually searching for the right SSID (especially frustrating when hotels have a different one for each room) and typing long, error-prone passwords.

+To simplify this, I built this app.
+It uses the phone’s camera to capture WiFi details (network name and password) from printed text and instantly generates a QR code on the screen.
+With Google Circle to Search or Google Lens, connecting is effortless.
+An image from the gallery can also be imported instead of using the camera.

+I also built [Wify for Mac](https://github.com/yilinjuang/wify-mac), which scans Wi-Fi QR codes using a Mac’s camera and connects to the corresponding network instantly—perfect for syncing Wi-Fi credentials across Android and Mac without manual entry.

 ## Features

 - **Text Recognition (OCR)**: Extract WiFi credentials from text in images.